rvalitov/zabbix-php-fpm/README.md

 - Error `ZBX_NOTSUPPORTED: Unsupported item key`.
 It means the `userparameter_php_fpm.conf` file is ignored by the Zabbix agent.
 Please, make sure that you copied this file to correct location and you have restarted the Zabbix agent.

 # Compatibility
+Should work with PHP 5.6.x and later, Zabbix 4.0.x and later.
+Can work with any version of ISPConfig as long as you have a valid PHP-FPM status page configuration there.

 Tested with:
 - PHP 7.3
-- Zabbix 4.2.5
+- Zabbix 4.0.16, 4.2.5, 4.4.4
 - ISPConfig v.3.1.14p2

-Should work with PHP 5.6.x and later, Zabbix 4.2.x and later.
-Currently the template does not work with Zabbix 4.0.x, see [issue](https://github.com/rvalitov/zabbix-php-fpm/issues/5).
- Not tested with other versions of Zabbix: if it works, please let me know.